vnav92/vehicle-tracker/README.md

 Also, when hovering over particular vehicle`s section you can easily see on the map, which vehicle you are analyzing (proper icon on the map is getting red color and map is automatically centering at this vehicle).
+You also can adjust the vehicles displayed on the map by filtering them out (using search input on the top of the map).

 ## Prerequisites